cettia/asity/1.0.0-Beta1/reference/index.md

 ```

 ### `ServerHttpExchange`
 It represents a server-side HTTP request-response exchange and is given when request headers is read.
-Note that is is not thread safe.
+Note that it is not thread safe.

 #### Request properties
 These are read only and might not be available in some platforms after `onend` or `onclose`.